BarakBinyamin/puttputt/README.md

 cd tauri
 npm run tauri dev
 ```
-Edit files in view to see realtime updates
+A cool native window should pop up, edit [view/src/app.vue](view/src/app.vue) to see realtime updates

 ### Deployment
 From main project directory run the follwing command, it should take a while...